strongloop/strong-cluster-tls-store/README.md

 ## Setting up the client

-TLS session resumption requires also a correct client configuration.
-With node.js TLS client, you have to set `opts.session` when creating a new TLS connection.
+TLS session resumption will not occur without client configuration.
+With the Node.js client, session data from a successful connection must be explicitly copied to `opts.session` when making a new connection.

 ```javascript
 var tls = require('tls');